Arjun-G-Ravi/Non-AI-Notes/05_Linux/02_Linux Commands/01_Basic Commands.md

 Ctrl + Z: Sleeps a process.
 Kill signal 19
 & at the end of a process: Sends the proecess straight to background

+# Flags - command-line arguments

+Terminal command flags, often referred to as "command-line options" or "command-line arguments," are additional parameters that you can add to a command to modify its behavior or provide extra information.
+These flags are typically preceded by a hyphen (e.g., -f) or two hyphens (e.g., --force) and are used to customize the command's operation.
+Flags are a fundamental part of working in a command-line environment, as they allow you to fine-tune commands according to your specific needs.

 # Credits

 - https://www.youtube.com/watch?v=ZtqBQ68cfJc&t=1s&ab_channel=freeCodeCamp.org